suparngp/kotlin-multiplatform-projects/docs/docs/graphql/installation.md

 4. Apply the `graphql-plugin`.
 5. Configure the plugin with options like `GraphQL` server `endpoint` to fetch `schema`.
 6. Add common and platform specific `graphql` dependencies to the project.

+## Prerequisites
+1. The generated types use [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) for serialization.
+Add it as a project dependency by following this [guide](https://github.com/Kotlin/kotlinx.serialization).
+2. For observable runtime library, use

 ## Apply Gradle Plugin